toddledev/documentation/docs/07-styling/01-default-styles/index.md

 In your Nordcraft projects, a **reset stylesheet** is applied to all elements by default, to ensure consistent rendering across different browsers.

-Browsers have their own default styles, also known as agent styles, that can vary significantly.
+Browsers have their own default styles, also known as user agent styles, that can vary significantly.
 This can cause inconsistencies in how web pages are rendered.
 The Nordcraft reset stylesheet creates a clean baseline on which to build upon, ensuring your project looks consistent across all browsers.

 ## Key benefits